Nicolas Aubé-Kubel: Buffalo Sabres

 As a free agent from the Capitals, on July 1, 2024, Aubé-Kubel was signed to a one-year, $1.5 million contract with the Buffalo Sabres for the 2024–25 NHL season.

 New York Rangers

 On March 7, 2025, Aubé-Kubel was traded to the New York Rangers in exchange for Erik Brännström.
 He was initially assigned to the Hartford Wolf Pack, the Rangers AHL affiliate, but he was called up to the Rangers on March 24.

 Minnesota Wild

 On July 2, 2025, Aubé-Kubel signed a one-year, two-way $775,000 contract with the Minnesota Wild, starting in the 2025–26 NHL season.

+Dinamo Minsk

+Following a lone season within the Wild organization, and after eight seasons in the NHL, Aubé-Kubel left North America as a free agent and was signed to a one-year contract with Belarusian club, HC Dinamo Minsk of the KHL, on August 16, 2026.

 International play

 Aubé-Kubel was one of 18 Canadian Hockey League players selected to represent Canada Quebec at the 2013 World U-17 Hockey Challenge.
 He scored four goals and eight total points in six tournament games, and Quebec finished the tournament in fourth place after falling to the United States in the bronze medal match.